Backorders – 5 Ways to Avoid them in 2024

-A backorder, or BO for short, is an order for goods or services which are not immediately available due to limited stock, extended delivery times, or production delays.
+A backorder, or BO for short, is an order for goods or services that are not immediately available due to limited stock, extended delivery times, or production delays.
 The warehouse must set aside the order until stock is replenished and attempt to fulfil the order again.

-Understanding how to handle BOs is critical for optimising business efficiency and maintaining excellent customer service levels for warehouses and manufacturers.
+Understanding how to handle backorders is critical for optimising business efficiency and maintaining excellent customer service levels for warehouses and manufacturers.
 Effective control measures such as implementing a warehouse management system or performing regular cycle counts reduce the number of avoidable backorders.